konstantin-eu/langrepeater/README.md

 The LLM output will be parsed, german words and phrases will be detected using ML model https://huggingface.co/igorsterner/german-english-code-switching-identification
 And then DE or EN google cloud platform TTS(text to speech) will generate speech for each segment separately to improve TTS quality.
 Then video/audio track with subtitles is specially compiled so each german phrase is repeated 3 times followed by auto translated to english speech.
 Generated Video media can be played in any video player on phone or laptop.
-Also for better experience I developed android app(TODO link) that uses generated audio track with subtitles.
+Also for better experience I developed android app(https://github.com/konstantin-eu/lr-player) that uses generated audio track with subtitles.
 The app supports rewind by subtitles(jump to text/prev subttile) and text copying which improves experience greatly.
 For details see [langrepeater_md.py](src/langrepeater_md.py) section below.
 TODO add example video and android app
 TODO write to igorsterner/german-english-code-switching-identification to add reference TODO write openai discussion regarding hallucination reduction